'We're Leaving Out Of Necessity': Venezuelans Top List Of Asylum-Seekers In Spain

 And making it to Spain is even harder.
 A plane ticket can cost $1,000, a difficult sum given the South American country's hyperinflation.

-"Venezuelans don't want to migrate," says Quintero.
+"Venezuelans don't want to migrate," Quintero says.
 "We're leaving out of necessity."

 An estimated 3.4 million citizens have fled Venezuela in recent years amid soaring prices, high crime and shortages of food, medicine and basic goods.
 Most end up in other Latin American countries.
 But some of those who can afford the trip fly to Europe, primarily resettling in Spain.